Use this off-page SEO checklist and examples to grow a new or existing website.

 Other websites use these assets on their website but don’t link to the original source.

-Reach out and ask them to reach out to our resource.
+Reach out and ask them to reach out to our resources.

 Or describe your images and add ALT Text when uploading to your website.